ballerina-platform/module-ballerinax-hubspot.marketing.emails/examples/README.md

 1. [Bulk Change Reply To Email](./bulk_change_reply_email/) - Change the Reply To and Custom Reply To email address of all draft emails

+2. [Marketing Email Statistics Logger](./email_stat_logger/) - Retrieve and log the statistics of marketing emails during a specific time period.

 ## Prerequisites